Maurice Kenny: Life

 Maurice Frank Kenny was born on August 16, 1929, in Watertown, New York.
 He identified his father as being of Mohawk and Irish ancestry, from Canada and his mother, who was born in Upstate New York, as being of English and Seneca ancestry.
+Despite identifying as being of Native American descent, he was not enrolled in any Native nation.

 The Kenny family, which also included two older sisters, lived in Watertown and Kenny spend his school years there and his summers on his relatives' farm in nearby Cape Vincent until his parents separated when he was "eleven or twelve".
 His mother moved to Bayonne, New Jersey and his father remained in Watertown, with young Maurice remaining predominantly in his father's custody for most of his adolescence.
 He briefly stayed with friends of his mother's in Syracuse, New York before running away, after which he moved to his mother's residence in Bayonne when he was sixteen.
 Rather than attending school there, Kenny skipped classes regularly, preferring to go into Manhattan and seek autographs from stars of film and theatre outside hotels.
 After several months of this, Kenny was brought before a juvenile judge for truancy and had to be returned to his father's custody and to Watertown, where he completed his high school years.

 After graduation, Kenny spent a summer with a traveling theater troupe in Alexandria Bay, New York.
 Thereafter, he spent a year in New York trying to break into the theatre as an actor, but returned to Watertown after a year.
 He spent four years studying at Butler University under such esteemed instructors as Werner Beyer and Roy Marz, graduating in 1956 with a degree in English.
 Kenny once again returned to Watertown briefly after graduating, taking classes with Douglas Angus at nearby St. Lawrence University in Canton, New York.
 He left again for Manhattan in 1957, intending to enroll at Columbia University, but instead became the manager of a branch of Marboro Books, a position that put him in contact with all manner of literary, cinematic, and theatrical figures.
 He also began taking courses at New York University, where he met poet and critic Louise Bogan, the greatest influence on his early development as a writer.